Electromagnetics-Compliant Optimization of Dynamic Metasurface Antennas for Bistatic Sensing: Numerical Results and Discussion

 Based on the above, we have obtained approximately $P = 8$ points and $M=48$ frames for Scenario 1, and approximately $P = 2$ points and $M=12$ frames for Scenario 2, to span the entirety of the uncertainty regions.
 To facilitate a direct connection between the clock bias uncertainty $\sigma_{\rm clk}$ and PEB, both quantities are expressed in meters.
 All numerical results were obtained by averaging over $500$ Monte Carlo simulations.

-We have conducted a comparative evaluation of the proposed DMA-compatible BF designs for bistatic sensing against the following benchmark approaches: \textit{i}) the CRB lower-bound-based BF design in~\cite{gavras2025near}; \textit{ii}) the BF strategy in Section~\ref{Sec: DMA_codebook_design} excluding mutual coupling effects via omitting $\W_{\rm MC}$'s contribution; and \textit{iii}) fully digital and analog BF designs in \cite{keskin2022optimal}.
+We have conducted a comparative evaluation of the proposed DMA-compatible BF designs for bistatic sensing against the following benchmark approaches: \textit{i}) the BF design in~\cite{gavras2025near} based on the CRB Lower Bound (LB); \textit{ii}) the BF strategy in Section~\ref{Sec: DMA_codebook_design} excluding mutual coupling effects via omitting $\W_{\rm MC}$'s contribution; and \textit{iii}) fully digital and analog BF designs in \cite{keskin2022optimal}.
 All methods have been assessed under identical conditions, including the number of TX RF chains, antenna elements, and inter-element spacing.
 Notably, our proposed framework is the only one that explicitly accounts for mutual coupling effects in the BF design analysis.